intel/rohd-hcl/doc/components/divider.md

 ## Protocol Description

-To initiate a new request, it is expected that the requestor drive `validIn` to high along with the numerical values for `dividend` and `divisor`.
+To initiate a new request, it is expected that the requestor drive `validIn` to high along with the numerical values for `dividend`, `divisor` and the `isSigned` indicator.
 The first cycle in which `readyIn` is high where the above occurs is the cycle in which the operation is accepted by the divider.

 When the division is complete, the module will assert the `validOut` signal along with the numerical values of `quotient` and `remainder` representing the division result and the signal `divZero` to indicate whether or not a division by zero occurred.
 The module will hold these signal values until `readyOut` is driven high by the integrating environment.
 The integrating environment must assume that `quotient` and `remainder` are meaningless if `divZero` is asserted.